Shippable/docs/sources/platform/workflow/resource/loadbalancer.md

 	          loadBalancerSourceRanges:
 	            - <string>
 	          externalName:         <string>

+        Note: `bastionHost` is only supported for [Kubernetes](/platform/integration/kubernetes/) and [Google Cloud](/platform/integration/gcloudKey/) integrations.
+It will not work with a [Google Container Engine](/platform/integration/gke/) integration.

 ## Used in Jobs
 This resource is used as an `IN` for the following jobs: